yeo-yiheng/xyfer/README.md

 The banks will connect to our API endpoints which functions as a **redirect gateway** where the magic of the overseas transfer happens.
 The banks are also required to have **USDT** and **Native Currency** reserves which must be maintained once every fixed time period.

 Banks are required to use **Know Your Customer (KYC)** protocols in order to generate and whitelist their consumers Ethereum addresses.
-These Ethereum addresses are entirely controlled by the banks, and are by no means directly accessible to consumers except being used as a proxy wallet during the transfer of overseas funds.
+These Ethereum addresses are entirely controlled by us, and are by no means directly accessible to consumers except being used as a proxy wallet during the transfer of overseas funds.

 The main mode of transfer would be through **ERC20 stablecoins** like USDT.
 This is to provide **price stability** and **lower risks** to the ecosystem.
+However, our implementation employs the use of our own token Xyfer (XFR) since we deployed our prototype on the Goerli Testnet.

 When a consumer makes an overseas transfer, their funds will be deposited into the bank's native currency reserves which triggers a smart contract to immediately facilitate a transfer from the bank's USDT reserves to the recipient's wallet address.